 - Garnishes: sliced jalapeño rounds, chopped fresh parsley, thinly-sliced green onions, hot sauce

-- Heat 2 tablespoons of oil in a stock pot or a large, deep sauté pan over medium-high heat.
+- Heat 2 tablespoons of oil in a stockpot or a large, deep sauté pan over medium-high heat.

-- Add bell peppers, celery, jalapeño, onion and garlic.
+- Add bell peppers, celery, jalapeño, onion, and garlic.
 Sauté for 6 minutes, stirring occasionally, until the onions are softened.

 - Add the crushed tomatoes, chicken stock, rice, oregano, cayenne, bay leaf, and any other cajun seasoning you may have on hand and stir to combine.
 Continue cooking until the mixture reaches a simmer.
-Then reduce heat to medium-low, cover and simmer for about 25-30 minutes, stirring every 5 minutes or so along the way so that the rice does not burn.
+Then reduce heat to medium-low, cover, and simmer for about 25-30 minutes, stirring every 5 minutes or so along the way so that the rice does not burn.

 - While your gumbo is simmering, grill your Andouille Sausages on a grill pan or outdoor BBQ.
-If you don’t have a grill, fry your sausages in the pot or pan you’re using for the gumbo between step 1 and 2.
+If you don’t have a grill, fry your sausages in the pot or pan you’re using for the gumbo between steps 1 and 2.
 The flavour from the sausages will enhance your gumbo

 - Once your rice is nearly cooked through, add the shrimp and stir to combine.
 Continue to simmer, stirring occasionally, until the shrimp are cooked through and pink.
 Remove and discard the bay leaf.